2018 |2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005

 Prior to private practice, Trigg served as an assistant chief counsel for the United States Small Business Administration, where she directed its involvement in all telecommunications and Internet issues and proceedings before the FCC, other federal and state government agencies, the White House, and Congress.
 She was also the first executive director and CEO for The Telecom Opportunity Institute, a non-profit corporation that promotes career and training opportunities in telecommunications for disadvantaged youth, minorities and women.

 Trigg received certification from the law school’s Institute for Communications Law Studies with honors and was one of the first evening students to complete the entire program.
-Her awards and recognition include the FCBA’s Distinguished Service Award, MMTC’s Extraordinary Service Award, MMTC’s Distinguished Pro Bono Award, and the CUA Law School Alumni Society Award for academic excellence and service to the law school and community.
+Her awards and recognition include the FCBA’s Distinguished Service Award, MMTC’s Extraordinary Service Award, MMTC’s Distinguished Pro Bono Award, and the Catholic Law School Alumni Society Award for academic excellence and service to the law school and community.

 June 23, 2014 International Telecom Regulators Return to CUA Law